growupkuriyama-hub/lean_cfg_project/FORMALIZATION.md

 ---

-## Theorem-body item1--item5 additions checked by CI #207
+## Theorem-body item1--item6 additions checked by CI #216

 After the v27.2 final-index snapshot, the development was extended by a new theorem-body chain focused on the mathematical core of the paper rather than on release packaging.
 Items 1--4 were checked at commit `b1e651e` by Lean CI #195.
-The current item 5 finite-example extension is checked at commit `702dcf5` by Lean CI #207.
+The item 5 finite-example extension was checked at commit `702dcf5` by Lean CI #207.
+The current item 6 normal-coset and zero-adjoined normal-coset extension is checked at commit `794dc20` by Lean CI #216.

 The checked theorem-body modules are: